MysteryPancake/Rule-Book/README.md

 ## Garry's Mod
 * Repositories intended for external use must be named with the style of `GMod-Insert-Name-Here`.
 * Repositories must include the tags `garrys-mod`, `garrysmod`, `garry-mod`, `garrysmod-addon`, `lua`, `addon`, `glua`, `gmod` and `gmod-lua`.
-* Repositories for STOOLs must include the tag `garrysmod-tool`.
+* Repositories for Scripted Tools must include the tag `garrysmod-tool`.
 * Repository descriptions must have the style of `Insert Name Here for Garry's Mod`.
 * Repositories must include an addon icon image, and the associated Photoshop file.
 * Repositories must include a link to the addon.
-* Repository `README.md` files must be structured as the following:
+* Repository `README.md` files must use the following style:

 ```
 # Garry's Mod NAME